tahershaker/Learning-Kubernetes/4. Kubernetes Kubectl and YAML/README.md

-# Kubernetes Cluster & Object Management with Kubectl & YAML
+# Kubernetes Kubectl & YAML

 User Interaction with a Kubernetes cluster to manage a kubernetes cluster or deploy object on the cluster is done through the communication with the [Kube-API-Server](https://github.com/tahershaker/Learning-Kubernetes/tree/main/2.%20Kubernetes%20Cluster%20Architecture%20-%20Components%20%26%20High-level%20Main%20Objects#3a-i-api-server) as explained in a previous section.
 The communication with the API server can be through a direct REST API call or through the CLI tool called `kubectl`.
 In most cases kubectl is the tool used to interact with a Kubernetes Cluster.
 To deploy an object on top of a Kubernetes Cluster, user define the object kind, specs, and desired state of this object in a manifest file in a `YAML` file format.
 JSON file can also be used but normally YAML files are most commonly used.
 Thus, managing a kubernetes cluster and objects are based on `kubectl` CLI tool and the `YAML` files.